Updated on July 27, 2021

 Here are some examples of how masks can negatively affect services:

-low-risk, non-AGPs provided to clients/students who do not have COVID-19, modifications to mask use may include (but are not limited to) the following:
+For non-AGPs provided to clients/students who do not have COVID-19, modifications to service delivery may include (but are not limited to) the following:

 It’s important to note that there is no documented clinical evidence on how these modifications impact effectiveness of overall infection control processes used in clinical practice.